NatWeiss/RGP/README-pro.md

 ----------------

 	RapidGamePro/
-		bin/ - Commandline app lives here and is symlinked to by `npm link`.
+		0.8.9/ - Prebuilt libraries, headers, java files and make files. bin/ - Commandline app lives here and is symlinked to by `npm link`.
 		CHANGELOG.txt - Project change log.
 		cocos2d/ - Cocos2d includes, scripts, make files and prebuilt static libraries. docs/ - Documentation folder.
-		docs.html - Documentation overview ready for browser. frameworks/ - Frameworks needed, such as the Facebook iOS framework.
+		docs.html - Documentation overview ready for browser. latest/ - Symlink to the latest prebuild libraries folder. frameworks/ - Frameworks needed, such as the Facebook iOS framework.
 		LemonadeExchange/ - A complete two-currency example game.
 		LICENSE - The license file.
-		package.json - A config file used by the commandline app. prebuild.sh - Executable script which prebuilds the static libraries. rapidgamepro.js - The commandline app's main file.
+		node_modules/ - Directory containing supporting scripts used by the commandline app. package.json - A config file used by the commandline app. prebuild.sh - Executable script which prebuilds the static libraries. rapidgamepro.js - The commandline app's main file.